-The reverb send is not an effect in itself but controls the amount of instrument audio that is sent to the master reverb.
+The reverb send is not a dedicated instrument effect in itself but controls the amount of instrument audio that is sent to the master reverb.
 This is mixed to the signal and combined with other sends.
 Reverb adds space and represents room reflections simulating spacial depth, distance or proximity.

 Range 0-100%